Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

-Write a Bash script that displays numbers from 1 to 20 and:
+Write a Bash script that displays the time for 12 hours and 59 minutes:

-displays 4 and then bad luck from China for the 4th loop iteration

-displays 9 and then bad luck from Japan for the 9th loop iteration

-displays 17 and then bad luck from Italy for the 17th loop iteration
+display hours from 0 to 12

+display minutes from 1 to 59

 Requirements:

 You must use the while loop (for and until are forbidden)

-You must use the case statement